Top 6 Proven UI/UX Design Practices For User Engagement And Retention In 2026

 Knowing the right benchmarks helps you spot real problems, not noise.

-Use a baseline so your team doesn’t chase normal fluctuation.
+Use a baseline so your team doesn’t chase normal fluctuations.
 Industry averages for many consumer mobile apps often fall in the mid-single digits for 30-day retention, though results vary significantly by category and acquisition channel.
-But don’t guess, look at your specific niche before you judge your results.
-Always compare your product type (SaaS, mobile app, or eCommerce) before declaring success.
+Don’t guess — evaluate your specific niche before judging performance.
+Always compare within your product type (SaaS, mobile app, or eCommerce) before declaring success.

 E-Commerce Red Flags